 - Y is a matter of luck for X if, and only if, (i) X is not responsible for Y; and (ii) X is not responsible for Y if, and only if, Y is not the result of a choice made by X and X would not choose Y if X could.

 Given the opportunity to do so, the theist would not choose to be free of the feelings of guilt engendered by his religious convictions.
 Therefore, it is not a matter of luck that he has such feelings and so justice does not require him to be compensated for the feelings.
-As Cohen says, the costs of the unchosen and uncontrolled commitments of the religious believer “are so intrinsically connected with his commitments that they” are not bad luck (Cohen 2011, 36; compare Cohen 2011,88; Sher 2014, 64–66).
-Hence, if by “responsible for” we simply mean “should bear the costs of” (compare Ripstein 1994, 19n), the theist is responsible for his religiously mandated feelings of guilt.
+As Cohen says, the costs of the unchosen and uncontrolled commitments of the religious believer “are so intrinsically connected with his commitments that they” are not bad luck (Cohen 2011, 36; compare Cohen 2011, 88; Sher 2014, 64–66).

-Just as there are different accounts of thick responsibility luck, there are different accounts of thick desert luck.
+Just as there are different accounts of thick responsibility luck, there are different accounts of thick desert luck (for a recent discussion of the relation between luck egalitarianism and desert, see Brouwer and Mulligan 2019).
 These correspond to competing accounts of the basis of desert.
 One notion is that of thick, non-comparative desert luck, which can be elaborated as follows:

 - Y is a matter of luck for X if, and only if, (i) it is not the case that X deserves Y; and (ii) X deserves Y if, and only if, it is fitting that X has Y given the moral or prudential merits of X.